The 2026 primary election is almost here!

 Photo of the blue ballot arrival envelope.

-You’ll get your ballot in your mail in early October.
-Once you have your ballot, then you can vote easily from home in three easy steps:
+Start watching your mailbox—you should receive your ballot soon.
+Then you can vote easily from home in three easy steps:

 1. Start filling your ballot out at home.